-By Soulskill from Slashdot's just-crazy-enough-to-wait-what department
+By Roblimo from Slashdot's we-would-love-to-love-you-again-because-you're-a-good-old-friend department

 .Read Replies (0)

-By samzenpus from Slashdot's read-all-about-it department
+By timothy from Slashdot's 96-is-a-good-run department

 First time accepted submitter angelofdarkness writes "Jack Vance died Sunday evening.
 He was 96.
 Thank you for the stories and adventures and for influencing the game i still play after all these years.

 From the article: 'A science fiction Grand Master, Vance is probably best remembered for his four Dying Earth novels, which take place in a far-future Earth where the sun has dimmed and magic has been reestablished as a dominant force.
 They feature a brilliant picaresque adventure tone, including the unforgettable thief Cugel the Clever, and they were also celebrated in a recent anthology Songs of the Dying Earth, edited by George R.R.
 Martin and Gardner Dozois.
 These books contain Vance's characteristic ironic, lightly humorous style, which has influenced generations of science fiction writers."

 Reader paai points to the official Jack Vance website

 , and this 2009 profile in the New York Times